Callistachys: Taxonomy

-Cultivation
+The genus Callistachys and Callistachys lanceolata were first formally described in 1805 by Étienne Pierre Ventenat in his book, Jardin de la Malmaison.
+The genus name, Callistachys means 'beautiful flower spike', and the species epithet (lanceolata) means lanceolate.

+Use in horticulture

 Seeds can be collected from the plant but the pods the seeds are found in should be left to dry on the plant before they are broken open.
 The seeds should be scarified before sowing.